Ready to visit Montenegro? This former Yugoslav republic is stepping into the spotlight and now is the time to visit

 The Montenegrin Shrug: Most Montenegrins grew up during WWII, socialist Yugoslavia or during the more recent Balkan wars.
 That means they’re used to going without and making the best of a situation.
 They struggle to understand what the big deal is if the power goes out for a couple of hours or the drains smell when the north wind blows.
 Don’t be surprised if your complaints are met with the famous Montenegrin Shrug and a rhetorical "What can we do?
 That is how it is.
 Come, try my father's rakija (brandy), it's the best you'll ever have!"

 Customer service: And that leads me to customer service.
 'The customer is always right.' isn't a phrase that's made it to Montenegro yet.
 Montenegrins are very generous and most are scrupulously honest.
 But they won't automatically give in to a customer's demands because the 'customer is always right'.

 Poor infrastructure: The infrastructure needs updating, meaning that we have power outages during storms and lots of roadworks.
 A stay here might mean you get stuck in traffic or have to take a detour.
 On the upside you’ll probably get to see some lovely scenery along the way.

 Rubbish: Litter is another problem in Montenegro.
 The beaches, mountains, roads and waterways are littered with plastic bottles, plastic bags, construction and household waste.
 It can be very disappointing for visitors to see a beauty spot ruined by a mountain of rubbish thrown down the side of a hill.

-As I mentioned, Montenegro has something to offer everyone.
 You'll know you'll love Montenegro if any of the following resonates with you:

 You have a sense of adventure: A holiday here will suit anyone with a sense of adventure.
 This is an emerging destination, well, as far as the west is concerned.
 Serbs, Russians and Norwegians have been coming here for decades!